ricowww/js-rock-paper-scissors/README.md

 [DONE]github repo
 [DONE]html and js connector
 [DONE]component codes
-[]flowchart for game
+[CANCELLED]flowchart for game
-[]separate files for codes
+[ONGOING]Separate files for codes
---AI to choose for AI
+--input acceptor-rejector
---storer for user
+--storer for user [NOTDONE]
---evaluator to see who wins round
+--AI to choose for AI [DONE]
---round keeper to add to round
+--evaluator to see who wins round [DONE]
---messages
+--round keeper to add to round and declare game over --messages
-[]
+[] TIE into submit>AI>evaluate>gameover

 []final code